-If you are staying in a hotel, hostel or Airbnb during your visit to Serbia, you don’t have to go to the police station personally.
-Your accommodation provider shall complete the registration on your behalf.
+- If you’re a traveler staying in a hotel, hostel or Airbnb during your visit to Serbia, you don’t have to go to the police station personally.
+The people providing you with accommodation services will complete the registration on your behalf.

-All you have to do is to fill in the residence application form and submit it in the nearest police station.
-If you know the date of departure from Serbia, you should include this in the form in order to avoid a second visit to the same police department for deregistration.
+2. If you know the date of departure from Serbia, you should include this in the form to avoid a second visit to the same police department for de-registration.
+This procedure is free of charge.